-- If she’s having a lot of leaks, it may be time to go up or back down a diaper size.
+- If they are having a lot of leaks, it may be time to go up or back down a diaper size.

 Diaper Rash: Prevention and Treatment

-Allergic reactions, leaving a dirty diaper on too long, and changes in a baby’s poop when she switches to solid foods may lead to diaper rash.
+Allergic reactions, leaving a dirty diaper on too long, and changes in a baby’s poop when they switch to solid foods may lead to diaper rash.

 To prevent it:

-- Change her diaper as soon as possible after it gets dirty.
+- Change their diaper as soon as possible after it gets dirty.

-- Let her bottom air dry during a change, and leave the diaper off for a while, if you can.
+- Let their bottom air dry during a change, and leave the diaper off for a while, if you can.

-- Use unscented, mild soap and a warm washcloth to clean her during a diaper change.
-Perfume and deodorant soaps can be harsh on her skin.
+- Use unscented, mild soap and a warm washcloth to clean them during a diaper change.
+Perfume and deodorant soaps can be harsh on their skin.